JefeLitman/VideoDataGenerator/README.md

 - Features:
     - The option of `original_size` that specified the original size of the frames to work.
-    - Change the behaviour of
+    - Change the behaviour of the `conserve_original` parameter when it is specified to True.

 - Future features:
     - It will work with the API of tensorflow `Dataset.from_generator`.